openstack/operations-guide/doc/ops-guide/source/ch_arch_cloud_controller.rst

 hexadecimal, whereas the OpenStack API uses names and digits.
-Similarly, the EC2 API tends to rely on DNS aliases for contacting virtual machines, as opposed to OpenStack, which typically lists IP addresses.DNS (Domain Name Server, Service or System) DNS aliasestroubleshooting DNS issues
+Similarly, the EC2 API tends to rely on DNS aliases for contacting virtual machines, as opposed to OpenStack, which typically lists IP addresses.

 If OpenStack is not set up in the right way, it is simple to have scenarios in which users are unable to contact their instances due to having only an incorrect DNS alias.
 Despite this, EC2 compatibility can assist users migrating to your cloud.

-As with databases and message queues, having more than one API server is a good thing.
-Traditional HTTP load-balancing techniques can be used to achieve a highly available ``nova-api`` service.API (application programming interface) API server
+As with databases and message queues, having more than one :term:`API server` is a good thing.
+Traditional HTTP load-balancing techniques can be used to achieve a highly available ``nova-api`` service.

 Extensions
 ~~~~~~~~~~

 The `API
 Specifications <http://docs.openstack.org/api/api-specs.html>`_ define
->>>>>>> 8f1a44b...
-Ops guide rst conversion
 the core actions, capabilities, and mediatypes of the OpenStack API.
 A
 client can always depend on the availability of this core API, and
 implementers are always required to support it in its entirety.
 Requiring strict adherence to the core API allows clients to rely upon a
 minimal level of functionality when interacting with multiple
-implementations of the same API.extensions design considerationsdesign
+implementations of the same API.
-considerations extensions

 The OpenStack Compute API is extensible.
 An extension adds capabilities
 to an API beyond those defined in the core.
 The introduction of new